MEM2677/spid-bundle-be/README.md

 ent prj xk stop
 ```

-In the project root of this bundle locate the folder `./src/main/docker/keycloak-db` end delete all the files inside then restart the Keycloak container
+In the project root of this bundle locate the folder `./src/main/docker/keycloak-db` and delete all the files inside; then restart the Keycloak container
 as shown in the previous step.

 In a clustered installation the revert of the configuration must be done manually from the Keycloak admin interface.
 Obviously this